 Worry dolls are one to two inches high.
-They’re often made out of sticks, wood, or string and help patients process stressful situations.
+They’re often made of sticks, wood, or string and help patients process stressful situations.
 You might have seen them if you’ve ever been to Guatemala or Mexico.
 Maybe your grandparents brought them back from a cruise as a gift.
 They certainly make great souvenirs!

 These worry dolls have been around for centuries.
 They go back to Mayan Culture.
-The Mayan people believed in a creator god called Ixmucane, who was also a maternal figure.
+The Mayan people believed in a creator god called Ixmucane, also a maternal figure.
 Worry dolls are made in Ixmucane’s honor.

 These dolls came from an ancient legend.
 Why are we still using them today?

-As it turns out, the process in which you use worry dolls actually does help you get rid of your worries.
+As it turns out, the process in which you use worry dolls does help you get rid of your worries.